 Then Jones offers this follow-up, "Does a man ever get into this awful state?
-I cannot tell; but at any rate those who go mourning because they think they have committed this sin, prove by their very brokenheartedness that they have not committed it.
+I cannot tell; but at any rate those who go mourning because they think they have committed this sin, prove by their very broken-heartedness that they have not committed it.
 When a man gets into the grip of 'eternal sin' he does not care-he is past feeling."
+13

 How do you feel about your sins, my friend?
 Do you see them?
 Do they grip you?
-Is your heart tender?
-If so, it's the work of God's gracious Spirit.
-And if it is, look to the cross, for there's cleansing there.
+Do they disturb you, and produce a desire for change within you?
+If so, that's a good thing.
+If your heart is tender, it's the work of God's gracious Spirit.
+And if the Spirit is working, thank Him, and cooperate with Him by looking to the cross.
+For there is cleansing at the cross, and power for the change that needs to happen in your life.

-Jesus was misunderstood, then maligned.
+Our Savior was misunderstood, then maligned.
 Thirdly...

 III.
-Jesus made the most of the opportunity (31-35).
+Our Savior made the most of the opportunity (31-35).

-Verse 31-"Then Jesus' mother and brothers arrived [arrived from Nazareth where they left in verse 21].
+Verse 31 says (NIV), "Then Jesus' mother and brothers arrived [arrived from Nazareth where they left in verse 21].
 Standing outside, they sent someone in to call him."
 Note those first words carefully.
-Jesus had a mother and brothers.
+According to Mark, Jesus had a mother and brothers.
 You say, "I thought Mary was a virgin."
 She was, prior to conceiving Jesus.
 But later she bore children fathered by Joseph.

-I remember a few years ago I was leading a home Bible study and the subject of Mary came up.
+I remember a few years ago leading a home Bible study and the subject of Mary came up.
 A man from a Roman Catholic background insisted that Mary had no other children.
 I asked the group to turn to this text and read it.
 "Then Jesus' mother and brothers arrived."
-The man read it slowly and began to think out loud, "Well, I see it, but I still don't believe it."
+The man read it slowly and then said, "Well, I see it, but I still don't believe it."

-Verse 32-"A crowd was sitting around him, and they told him, 'Your mother and brothers are outside looking for you.'"
-Remember, they're looking for Him because they think He's lost His mind and they intend to take Him home.
+We see it again in verse 32, "A crowd was sitting around him, and they told him, 'Your mother and brothers are outside looking for you."
+Keep in mind that they're looking for Him because they think He's lost His mind, and they intend to take Him home.

-That's the setting, a misunderstanding.
-But Jesus was the Master at taking situations and turning them into teaching opportunities.
+So that's the setting.
+There's a misunderstanding.
+But Jesus is the Master at taking tense situations and turning them into teaching opportunities.

-Verse 33-"'Who are my mother and my brothers?' he asked.
+Verse 33, "Who are my mother and my brothers?' he asked.
 R. Alan Cole observes, "His mother and his brothers seem to have tried to presume upon their 'natural' family relationship."
 But Jesus would have none of it.
-Contrary to what some denominations assert with their extra-exaltation of Mary, "a temporary physical relationship to the incarnate Lord gives no special claim to him," again in the words of Cole.
+Contrary to what some denominations assert with their extra-exaltation of Mary, "a temporary physical relationship to the incarnate Lord gives no special claim to him," again in the words of Cole.14

 Next came the punchline.
-Verses 34-35-"Then he looked at those seated in a circle around him and said, 'Here are my mother and my brothers!
-Whoever does God's will is my brother and sister and mother.'"
+Verses 34-35, "Then he looked at those seated in a circle around him and said, 'Here are my mother and my brothers!
+Whoever does God's will is my brother and sister and mother."